ReactPoland/React-Convention-Book/text/303_add_edit_publish_articles_frontend.md

 ![AppBar look v1](http://test.przeorski.pl/book/301_AppBar_app_look.png)

-Next step in order to improve look of our home page is to make articles' card based on Material Design CSS:
+Next step in order to improve look of our home page is to make articles' card based on the Material Design CSS as well.
+Let's create a component's file first:

 ```
 $ [[you are in the src/components/ directory of your project]]
 $ touch ArticleCard.js
 ```

-... then into that file, let's init the ArticleCard's component with the followin content:
+... then into that file ***ArticleCard.js***, let's init the ArticleCard's component with the following content:
 ```
 import React from 'react';
 import {